Liquidsoul/code-craftsman.fr/_posts/2015-08-04-saving-core-data-objects.md

  * we want to refresh our data using server requests and store it asynchronously to Core Data (server requests are another topic so we will skip this part)

 ## The first approach
-To get started quickly with our topic, let's perform the heavy lifting of creating the model and persistent store coordinator behind the scene:
+To get started quickly with our topic, the heavy lifting of creating the model and persistent store coordinator will be done behind the scene[^1]:

 {% highlight swift %}
 import CoreData